-- 1. Press the [MENU/ESC] key to open the main menu. - Press ▲ to choose AUTO MODE from page 1 of the menu. - Press ► to open the mode options window. - 4.
+- Press the [MENU/ESC] key to open the menu. - 2.
+Choose AUTO MODE from page 1 of the menu. - Press ► to open the mode options window. - 4.
 Choose Cruising or Fishing as appropriate.

 "Cruising" is for tracking the bottom; "Fishing" is for searching fish schools.
-Since "Cruising" uses a higher clutter rejection setting than fishing, it is not recommended for fish detection weak fish echoes may not be displayed.
+Since "Cruising" uses a higher clutter rejection setting than fishing, it is not recommended for fish detection - weak fish echoes may not be displayed.
 "Fishing" clearly displays weaker echoes.

-5. Press the [MENU/ESC] key to close the menu.
+Press the [MENU/ESC] key to close the menu.